Veritas Volume Manager

 The Veritas Volume Manager (VVM or VxVM) is a proprietary logical volume manager from Veritas (which was part of Symantec until January 2016).

 Details

-It is available for Windows, AIX, Solaris, Linux, and HP-UX.
+It is available for Windows, IBM AIX, Solaris, Linux, and HP-UX.
 A modified version is bundled with HP-UX as its built-in volume manager.
 It offers volume management and Multipath I/O functionalities (when used with Veritas Dynamic Multi-Pathing feature).
 The Veritas Volume Manager Storage Administrator (VMSA) is a GUI manager.